UK markets roiled after bank rules out extending help

 On Tuesday the bank broadened its intervention, saying it will now buy inflation-linked securities — which offer protection from inflation — as well as conventional government bonds as it seeks to “restore orderly conditions” in the market.

-The market turmoil has caused pain for many Britons — especially prospective homebuyers, who have seen mortgage rates soar on the increased prospect of a big rate hike from the central bank when it meets next month.
+The market turmoil has caused pain for many Britons — especially prospective homebuyers, who have seen mortgage rates soar on the increased prospect of a big rate hike from the central bank next month.

-It has also put intense political pressure on the Conservative government of Prime Minister Liz Truss, who took office in early September with a promise to boost growth through tax cuts and deregulation.
+It has also put intense political pressure on the new government led by Truss, who took office in early September with a promise to boost growth through tax cuts and deregulation.

 He said the market response was “much more to do with interest rates than it is to do with a minor part of fiscal policy.”